 The City of Corbin, Kentucky is a fourth-class city and operates under a City Manager/Commission form of government.
 The City's major operations include public safety, fire protection, public works, recreation and parks, and general administrative services.
 As defined by accounting principles generally accepted in United States of America (GAAP) that are established by the Governmental Accounting Standards Board (GASB), the financial reporting entity consists of the primary government, as well as its component units, which are legally separate organizations for which the elected officials of the primary government are financially accountable.
-Financial accountability is defined as appointment of a voting majority of the component unit's board, and either a) the ability to impose will by the primary government, or b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government and its component units.
+Financial accountability is defined as appointment of a voting majority of the component unit's board, and either a) the ability to impose will by the primary government, or b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government.
+To be complete, the financial statements of the reporting entity should include the primary government and its component units.